Start planning your trip

 Although a short-sleeved shirt is ideal during the day, bring along a light jacket or a cardigan for the evening and when it rains.

-Although the weather might not compliment your initial travel itinerary, there's no need to worry!
-Here are some must-visit spots and ideas on how to spend a great time during the rainy season.
+Although the rain might interfere with your initial travel itinerary, there's no need to worry!
+There are many locations and things that can be enjoyed during the rainy season.

 Photo by Pixta

-The blooming of hydrangeas accompanies the rainy season in Japan.
-There are numerous places throughout the country where you can admire its gorgeous blooms.
+The hydrangeas bloom during the rainy season in Japan.
+There are numerous places throughout the country where you can admire these gorgeous blooms.

 Raindrops make the vibrant purple and pink petals and green leaves look even brighter, so be sure to capture photos of hydrangeas on a rainy day!

-Tokyo’s East Gardens of the Imperial Palace and Hakusan Shrine in Bunkyo Ward are two spots famed for their mesmerizing hydrangeas.
+Tokyo’s East Gardens of the Imperial Palace and Hakusan Shrine are two locations famous for their mesmerizing hydrangeas.

 Photo by Pixta

-Elegant irises also are in bloom during this time, and look especially phenomenal during the rainy season.
+The elegant irises are also in bloom around this time.
 The flowers can often be seen at traditional Japanese gardens, and at gardens at shrines and temples.

 Meiji Jingu Inner Garden.
 Photo by Pixta